bluz71/git-status-fly/README.md

 Usage
 -----

-In a prompt command script source the output of _git_status_fly_ using process substitution.
+In your prompt script source the output of _git_status_fly_ using process substitution to evaluate the current Git state.

-An example usage in a very simple Bash prompt:
+Here is an example usage of _git-status-fly_ in a very simple Bash prompt
+script:

 ```bash
 _my_prompt() {